Checkmk/checkmk/CONTRIBUTING.md

 The style guides linked to earlier both state:

->Given the choice between invoking a shell builtin and invoking a separate process, choose the builtin.
+>Given the choice between invoking a shell built-in and invoking a separate process, choose the built-in.
 >
->We prefer the use of builtins such as the Parameter Expansion functions in bash(1) as it’s more robust and portable (especially when compared to things like sed).
+>We prefer the use of built-ins such as the Parameter Expansion functions in bash(1) as it’s more robust and portable (especially when compared to things like sed).

-Often (but not always) there are massive performance gains to be had through the use of builtins, usually at the expense of some readability.
+Often (but not always) there are massive performance gains to be had through the use of built-ins, usually at the expense of some readability.
 This can be counter-balanced via explanatory comments.

 ## Localization